How to Transfer a Car Title in Illinois

 The following are the state’s regulations regarding the Illinois title transfer:

 - According to state law, drivers must submit an Application for Vehicle Transaction for any service involving car plates, titles, or registration.
-You will almost certainly require an identification card and driver’s license number to complete this form.
+To complete this form, you will almost certainly require an identification card and a driver’s license number.

 - According to Illinois law, the recipient or purchaser of any vehicle transferred within the state must submit a Private Party Vehicle Tax Transaction form (form RUT-50) and pay sales tax on the vehicle within 30 days of the transfer.